 requestId in an extra HTTP parameter.

 The HTTP call will be made by Signicat’s server and will come from a fixed IP address.
-In order for these to work, Signicat must be informed about the destination IP address and port on your end, as our firewall blocks notifications to unknown IPs by default.
+In order for these to work, Signicat must be informed about the destination address on your end, as our firewall blocks notifications to unknown URL’s by default.

 The notification is specified in the request with these values: